She struggles to do a regular Roll Up.

 Tension is not your friend.
 The body can be a fluid machine without tension.
 As soon as the neck muscles tighten up, talk to them.
 As soon as your shoulders tighten, talk to them.
 Remember to breathe into the tight spots and relax the tension in the spine.

 Even the addition of a 2-3 pound weight in each hand will give you aid in rolling up.

 Talk yourself through your roll up, applying these simple cues and before you know it, you will gain more mobility through that spine!

 - Lie flat on your back with arms stretched to the ceiling.
 Abdominal all pulled in and rib cages closed.

 - Inhale into the back and sides of your rib cage.

 - Exhale moving the arms towards the legs, nodding the head and smoothly roll up, stretching over the legs.
 IF (when) you hit a tight spot.
 RELAX!
 Inhale into the back and continue to roll forward.

 Rolling back down is just as important, if you can roll down smoothly, you will be able to roll up smoothly.
 Add those weights to help teach the body the movement on the way down.

-For more information contact Robby or Nicki @ 208.529.8600
+For more information or for a Free Stott Pilates consultation please contact Robby 208.529.8600